sanex3339/Yii2-Simple-Filter/README.md

 `(bool)$setDataProvider` - if true - return data as dataProvider, if false or not set - return data as model;

 `(array)$viewParams` - parameters, that will be send to ajax view.

+In ajax view, you can get filtered data (model or dataProvider) through `$sanexFilterData` variable.
+#####Note!
+Module pass to ajax view only data!
+You must create in that ajax view `<table></table>` or use GridView widget to show data, same way as with all other Yii2 models!